Chicago Scaffolding Accident Lawyer

 - Equipment failure or improper use of safety gear

 - Lack of safety measures, including guardrails, fall arrest systems, safety nets and safety lines

-Our Chicago team can effectively investigate the circumstances surrounding your incident, and determine who may be held liable for your injuries.
-You may be eligible for compensation.
+Our team of workers' comp lawyers in Chicago can effectively investigate the circumstances surrounding your incident, and determine who may be held liable for your injuries.

-Contact Leonard Law Group if you or a loved one has been injured as the result of scaffolding accident.
+Contact Leonard Law Group if you or a loved one has been injured as the result of scaffolding accident in Chicago.